ahadrahman/ProjectStealth/README.md

 * [FreeSound](https://freesound.org/) -> Sound Effects

 ## Installation
-Download the release from github "Group.2_ProjectStealth.zip".
-Unzip and open the .app to play the game
+Mac: Download the release from github "Group.2_ProjectStealth.zip".
+Unzip and open the .app to play the game.
+Windows: Download the release from github.
+Unzip and open the .exe to play the game.
 ## Instructions
 AD to move the character
 Space bar to jump (or double jump)